loelkes/calcardbackup/README.md

 sudo -u www-data git pull
 ```

-When migrating from GitHub to Codeberg, you need to execute the following command before pulling the new version:
+When migrating from GitHub to Codeberg, you need to execute the following command once before pulling the new version:
 ```text
 sudo -u www-data git remote set-url origin "https://codeberg.org/BernieO/calcardbackup.git"
 ```

-:warning: If you are upgrading from *calcardbackup* <= 0.7.2, you should also delete the file with users credentials!
-[More information...](#upgrading-from-calcardbackup--072)
+:warning: __IMPORTANT:__ users upgrading *calcardbackup* from a version <= 0.7.2 are strongly advised to delete the file with users credentials (it is not needed anymore)!

 ## Options